 If that’s a dream of yours, don’t let the fact that you’re in a wheelchair stop you or even slow you down.
 With a few simple modifications, your RV can be tweaked to accommodate your wheelchair, allowing you to go anywhere and do just about anything.

-Even if you don’t like the idea of traveling in an RV, there are plenty of other wheelchair-friendly travel options, so don’t think for a moment that you’re going to be limited.
+Even if you don’t like traveling in an RV, there are plenty of other wheelchair-friendly travel options, so don’t think that you will be limited for a moment.
 You won’t be!

 Wine Tasting

-Almost all wineries are wheelchair accessible, and they all offer more than just wine tastings in the café.
-You’ll be able to tour the grounds, and many wineries even offer overnight accommodations if you want to spend time exploring the place at a more leisurely pace.
+Almost all wineries are wheelchair accessible, offering more than just wine tastings in the café.
+You’ll be able to tour the grounds, and many wineries even offer overnight accommodations if you want to explore the place more leisurely.
 What’s not to like about that?

 Final Thoughts on Outdoor Activities for Wheelchair Users

-As you can see, there are tons of great indoor and outdoor activities for wheelchair users, and our list barely scratches the surface.
-Although we have broken the collection of activities above into various age-related classifications, there’s obviously a considerable amount of overlap here, and most of the items on this list are suitable activities for wheelchair users of any age.
+As you can see, there are many great indoor and outdoor activities for wheelchair users, and our list barely scratches the surface.
+Although we have broken the collection of activities above into various age-related classifications, there’s a considerable amount of overlap here, and most of the items on this list are suitable activities for wheelchair users of any age.

-Don’t worry if some of the stuff we’ve talked about here isn’t your cup of tea.
-There are plenty of great wheelchair bound activities to choose from, so don’t think for a moment that just because you’re not as mobile as you used to be, life as you know it has ended.
+Don’t worry if some of the stuff discussed here isn’t your cup of tea.
+There are plenty of great wheelchair-bound activities to choose from, so don’t think for a moment that just because you’re not as mobile as you used to be, life as you know it has ended.
 It hasn’t!
 These ideas are proof of that.